miloxOne/MiloX/README.md

-# HollaEx API Documentation
+# MiloX API Documentation

-HollaEx API allows users to interact with HollaEx through RESTful API using any programming language.
+MiloX API allows users to interact with MiloX through RESTful API using any programming language.

 ### Prerequisites